yext/answers-search-ui/README.md

   minLabel: 'At Least',
   // The label to show next to the max value, optional
   maxLabel: 'Not More Than',
-  // The initial min value to show, defaults to 0
+  // The initial min value to show, defaults to 0.
+  // Having a value of null here will unset the min value.
   initialMin: 1,
-  // The initial max value to show, defaults to 10
+  // The initial max value to show, defaults to 10.
+  // Having a value of null here will unset the max value.
   initialMax: 5,
   // Optional, the callback function to call when changed
   onChange: function() {}